kennedyoliveira/pastebin4j/README.md

 ```

 **Important Note:** The tests will create some pastes, so expect it :D

+## JavaDoc
+Check the JavaDocs here: [JavaDocs](http://kennedyoliveira.github.io/pastebin4j/javadoc/index.html).
+The JavaDocs are for the latest release.

 ## Contribution
 If you want to contribute you can fork the project and send pull requests, you can even provide your own implementation of the API just by creating a class that implements the `PasteBinApi` interface and pass it to the `PasteBin` constructor.